Dauie/libft/README.md

 #### ft_strcpy:

-copies string two into string on (including terminating '\0' character).
-Function returns string one.
+copies string two into the string on (including terminating '\0' character).
+The function returns string one.

 #### ft_strncpy:

 copies n characters from string two into string one.
 If the length string two is less than string one the remainder of string one is filled with '\0' characters. else string one is not terminated.
-Function returns s1.
+The function returns s1.

 #### ft_strcat: